ztalha6/app_essentials_extension/README.md

 The extension currently provides the following snippets:

-- `aeplatform`: Import statements for platform detection.
-- `aeappname`: Code snippet to set the app name.
-- `aepackagename`: Code snippet to set the app package name.
+- `getapi`: Code snippet to create a new get api call.
-- `aefontfamily`: Code snippet to set the default font family.
+- `postapi`: Code snippet to create a new post api call.
-- `aeorientation`: Code snippet to set the app orientation.
+- `getrepository`: Code snippet to create a new get repository method.
-- `aelocale`: Code snippet to set the app locale.
+- `postrepository`: Code snippet to create a new post repository method.

 Please note that this extension assumes you have the App Essentials package installed in your Flutter project.